BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: Limitations

 Despite its overall improvement, BiMediX2, like other generative language models, may experience issues such as hallucinations, toxicity, and stereotypes.
 These issues stem from both the inherited limitations of the base models and the nature of the pretraining data.
 While we have conducted automatic and qualitative evaluations with medical professionals, we acknowledge that our model’s medical diagnoses and recommendations may not always be accurate.
 Extensive human evaluation is more reliable but expensive and time-consuming.
 The exploration of alternative solutions remains an important focus for ongoing research.

 Currently, our models lack explicit mechanisms to curb undesirable behaviors.
-Future research will focus on enhancing security and alignment strategies.
-On a brighter note, we believe that releasing our model weights could contribute to investigating and mitigating risks tied to application uses.
+Future work will focus on enhancing alignment and safety strategies to reduce risks associated with clinical deployment.
+On a brighter note, we believe that releasing our model weights could contribute to investigating and mitigating these risks through broader community engagement.
+In addition, our current model does not explicitly mitigate biases related to gender, ethnicity, or socioeconomic status in medical contexts.
+We recognize the critical importance of fairness in AI-driven healthcare solutions, and acknowledge that such biases could perpetuate or exacerbate disparities in medical decision-making.
+As part of future work, we plan to conduct targeted bias assessments and explore debiasing strategies.
+We also believe that open-sourcing our model will facilitate further research into bias \mbox{detection and mitigation.}

+Another current limitation is that our model is trained exclusively on Modern Standard Arabic (MSA).
+This restricts its applicability in real-world clinical settings where dialectal Arabic, such as Emirati, Saudi, Egyptian, or Moroccan is more commonly used.
+In future iterations of this work, we aim to expand our training corpus to include a diverse range of Arabic dialects, thereby enhancing the model’s utility and inclusivity across Arabic-speaking populations.